 Aside the food, this “Adega” is attended by early-birds, on their way to work, and the late-night clubbing crowd alike.
 We do warn you: striking a conversation with the latter might give you enough material to write that contemporary surrealistic screenplay you never knew you wanted to make.

-How to get there: the subway station São Bento is 2min walking distance.
+How to get there: the subway station São Bento is a 2 minutes walking distance.

 Having said this, we wish you safe travels and all the best to your nocturnal dwellings.
 May they never be punctuated by hungry bellies.